 This morning I’ve identified Masco (MAS) as candidate on which we can build more profits.
-The company is the leading provider of building and home improvement products such as windows, cabinets, kitchen counter tops and faucets under brands such as Delta and Kaftmaid.
+The company is the leading provider of building and home improvement products such as windows similar to those MWT Windows, cabinets, kitchen counter tops and faucets under brands such as Delta and Kaftmaid.
 It sells its products directly to home builders and through major retail channels such as Home Depot (HD).

 In 2014 it recorded $2.6 billion profit on $8.5 billion sales.
 The expectations are for a 6% top and 12% bottom line increases in 2015.
 I think the company is poised to do better and shares should climb as the current 14x p/e expands to reflect increased growth.

 Masco (MAS) derives about $1.4 billion or 20% of its revenues through sales directly to homebuilders for new construction.
 The bulk of that came from selling third party products such as insulation, gutters and garage doors.
 But distributing third part products never fully meshed with its own business and culture and new construction is a notoriously cyclical business.
 The latest down turn since housing bubble has been especially steep.